MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 ## Segment Builder

 The following image illustrates the various aspects of the segment builder.
 It shows a segment that results in a group of customers.
-The customers ordered one of the popular drinks in a specific time frame or spend a specific amount on these drinks.
+The customers ordered goods in a specific time frame and gathered a number of reward points or spent a certain amount of money.

 :::image type="content" source="media/segment-builder-overview.png" alt-text="Elements of the segment builder." lightbox="media/segment-builder-overview.png":::

-1. Organize your segment with rules and subrules.
+1 - Organize your segment with rules and subrules.
 Each rule or subrule consists of conditions.
 Combine the conditions with logical operators

-2. Choose the [relationship path](relationships.md) between entities that applies to a rule.
+2 - Choose the [relationship path](relationships.md) between entities that applies to a rule.
 The relationship path determines which attributes can be used in a condition.

-3. Manage rules and subrules.
+3 - Manage rules and subrules.
 Change the position of a rule or delete it.

-4. Add conditions and build the right level of nesting using subrules.
+4 - Add conditions and build the right level of nesting using subrules.

-5. Apply set operations to connected rules.
+5 - Apply set operations to connected rules.

-6. Use the attribute pane to add available entity attributes or create conditions based on attributes.
+6 - Use the attribute pane to add available entity attributes or create conditions based on attributes.
 The pane shows the list of entities and attributes, based on the selected relationship path, that are available for the selected rule.

-7. Add conditions based on attributes to existing rules and subrules or add it to a new rule.
+7 - Add conditions based on attributes to existing rules and subrules or add it to a new rule.

-8. Undo and redo changes while building the segment.
+8 - Undo and redo changes while building the segment.

 The example above illustrates the segmentation capability.
 We've defined a segment for customers who bought at least $500 of goods online *and* have an interest in software development.